marvinjude/gospel-hymns/README.md

 ## Motivation

-A few years back I was quite curious about how apps work, The hymns app mostly used in my church also sprung up my curiosity.
+A few years back, I was quite curious about how apps work, the hymns app mostly used in my church also sprung up my curiosity.
 After going through the app for a while, I found the phone number of the author!
 I legit called and asked how he made it.
 He did a few explanation which I didn't even understand back then.

 Fast foward to 2019. **I'm now a Software Engineer** 😌😊 Now I can build apps and empower developers to do the same.
 Good for me!